Zequez/weave-dev-context/README.md

 Don't like the convention?
 Fork it damn it!
 Use it for all your projects!
 Share back new commands!

+## Prerequisites

+- You need Bun installed https://bun.sh/
+- You need Nix installed with Holochain cache goodies https://developer.holochain.org/get-started

+(maybe WDC can take care of doing this for you later if you don't have those prerequisites already)

 ## How to use

 The package is not published on NPM yet so you gotta clone it and then run `bun install` and `bun link` which registers the `wdc` command globally.